riboney-notes/fullstackopen/part3/README.md

 # Part 3: Programming a server with NodeJS and Express

+*[Link](https://github.com/riboney/fso-phonebook) to the repo for the phonebook project from part 3*

 ## A: Node.js and Express

 - Javascript code is transpiled for browsers since they don't yet support the newest features of JS